FAQ

 How do I prevent moles from going underneath a trap trigger?

 This situation may be difficult to notice.
 Sometimes the first sign of this will be fresh bubbling soil percolating up into the trap excavation area.
 You might even walk by such a trap several times, and only upon pulling the trap will it become apparent that the trap has been compromised.
-In these instances, it makes sense to relocate the trap a few feet forward or backward.
+In these instances, relocate the trap a few feet forward or backward.
 When relocating, compact the soil within the bed area of the new trap location.

 What about wet trapping conditions?

 Wet conditions make the toughest environment for a mole trapper to work in.
 If possible, it is simply better to wait until drier conditions prevail.
 Working in the rain causes slippery surfaces, and tends to be much colder and miserable on the body.
-It is very difficult to properly place traps under wet conditions.
+It is difficult to properly place traps under wet conditions.
 Wet soil makes the mole trap mechanisms operate in a very sluggish fashion.
 Soils are made up of different materials, such as clay, sand, or silt, and each material drains differently.
 Clay being very dense, has a difficult time draining and drying, while sand being very porous, dries relatively quickly.
 Extreme care and caution during trap placement will minimize mis-triggers and inhumane catches.

 What are the potential hazards of mole and gopher trapping?